 The main building at 1726 Locust Street was the George W. Childs Drexel mansion.
-Certified by the Philadelphia Historical Commission, it was designed in 1893 by the distinguished Boston firm of Peabody and Stearns and notable for its Romanesque and Renaissance architectural details.
+Certified by the Philadelphia Historical Commission and notable for its Romanesque and Renaissance architectural details, it was designed by the distinguished Boston firm of Peabody and Stearns and built in 1894.

 The Edward A. Sibley house at 235 South 18th Street adjoins the Drexel mansion and has been in use by Curtis since 1924.
 The faculty lounge/green room includes an overmantel mirror, plaster ceiling decorations, and an elaborately tiled floor by 19th-century architect Frank Furness.